stashed/docs/docs/guides/latest/volumesnapshot/pvc.md

 section_menu_id: guides
 ---

-# Snapshot Standalone PVC
+# Snapshotting a Standalone PVC

 This guide will show you how to use Stash to snapshot standalone PersistentVolumeClaims and restore that from snapshot using Kubernetes [VolumeSnapshot](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) API.
 In this guide, we are going to backup the volumes in Google Cloud Platform with the help of [GCE Persistent Disk CSI Driver](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver).

 ## Before You Begin

-- At first, you need to be familiarize with the [GCE Persistent Disk CSI Driver](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver).
+- At first, you need to be familiar with the [GCE Persistent Disk CSI Driver](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver).
-- Also need to enable the Kubernetes `VolumeSnapshotDataSource` alpha feature via feature gates.
+- You need to enable the Kubernetes `VolumeSnapshotDataSource` alpha feature via Kubernetes feature gates
-- You need to have Stash installed in your cluster.
-If you already don't have Stash installed, please follow this [steps](https://appscode.com/products/stash/0.8.3/setup/install/).
+  - `--feature-gates=VolumeSnapshotDataSource=true`
+- Install `Stash` in your cluster following the steps [here](https://appscode.com/products/stash/0.8.3/setup/install/).
 - If you don't know how VolumeSnapshot works in Stash, please visit [here](/docs/guides/latest/volumesnapshot/overview.md).

 ## Prepare for VolumeSnapshot